quocde99/Finance_Project/README.md

 ## II.
 Working data

-Data is generated based on Python sript.
+Data is generated based on Python script.
 The database (.csv flat files) will include:
 1. Address.csv
 	This file includes basics data for an address such as addressID, city, region.
 2. Job.csv
 	This file includes basics data for a job such as jobID, jobTitle, income_basic.
 3. Customer.csv
 	This file includes basics data for a job such as customerID, creditCard, limit, sex, firstname, lastname, date_of_birth, email, phone_Number, jobID, education, addressID.
 4. Employee.csv
 	This file includes basics data for an employee such as employeeID, name, date_of_birth, email, phone_Number, addressID.
 5. Transaction.csv
 	This file includes basics data for an transaction such as transactionID, startDate, endDate, percents, customerID, employeeID.

 ## III.
 Detail of work